Twenty-Ninth in a Series

 “Both Harkreader and Uncle Dave kept the audience in an uproar.”

-Dozens of telegrams reached WSM that night, lauding the Ryman broadcast, and within months the Nashville show was radio phenomenon.
+Dozens of telegrams reached WSM that night, lauding the Ryman broadcast, and within months the Nashville show was a radio phenomenon.
 The “WSM Barn Dance” stood listed in Saturday broadcast schedules of newspapers nationwide.

 “Old tunes like old lovers are the best, at least judging from the applause which the new Saturday night feature at station WSM receives from its listeners in all parts of the country,” touted George D. Hay, show announcer.
 “Jazz has not completely turned the tables on such tunes as Pop Goes The Weasel and Turkey In The Straw.”